+Be creative, but to a point.
 You don't have to spend big wads of cash on dorm room decorating.
 "Framed photos, posters and a houseplant add a homey touch to any space, but it's wise to skip the fancier furnishings and redirect funds toward tuition and books," Sullivan says.

 Go the discount route.
 Dollars stores, Wal-Mart, and even flea markets and yard sales are all "good hits" for reasonably priced dorm goods.
 "Students can find low prices on linens and dishes at discount stores and yard sales," he says.
 "They can also reap savings with price-comparison apps or online auctions."

+Bring a small fridge.
 You won't find too many luxury amenities in the average college dorm, but having a small space reserved for a refrigerator can make a big lifestyle difference.